 A Residence Director (RD) oversees each residence hall, and and all floors have at least on Resident Assistant (RA) to support students, sponsor residence programs (educational, spiritual, social) and assist in residential matters.

 All apartments buildings are co-ed (individual apartments are single sex).
 Each apartments have individual kitchens and bathrooms, and have laundry facilities located within the apartment building itself.

 A Residence Director (RD) oversees each apartment, and each apartment section also has an Residence Assistants (RA) that lives in the apartment section, and helps students build neighborhoods, encourages small groups, and assist in residential matters.

 Serving & Living Together (S.A.L.T. ) House at Harrisburg

-General Description: Harrisburg Housing, under the umbrella of the Messiah College’s Harrisburg Institute, is charged with working to provide residents with opportunities to engage the College’s mission through fostering a living-learning environment in an urban setting.
+General Description: Harrisburg Housing, which is more commonly known as the S.a.L.T.
+House , (Serving and Living Together) is under the umbrella of the Messiah College’s Harrisburg Institute, is charged with working to provide residents with opportunities to engage the College’s mission through fostering a living-learning environment in an urban setting.
 Participation in this program is a privilege that carries with it great potential.
 Residents are given the opportunity to practice community life, engage with the city of Harrisburg, and examine their role in society in light of service within it.